-12. Safer Recruitment
+12. Safer Recruitment you may want to have a separate policy

 Our school operates safer recruitment procedures including making sure that:

 - statutory duties to undertake required checks on staff who work with children are complied with in line with the Disclosure and Barring Service requirements for Regulated Activity; Teachers' Prohibition Orders; the Child Care Act 2006. - statutory guidance relating to volunteers is followed - at least one member of the recruitment panel members have undertaken safe recruitment training through an accredited training programme.